-- evaluates compensation strategies; - reviews and approves objectives relevant to executive officer compensation; - evaluates performance and determines the compensation of the Chief Executive Officer and other executive officers in accordance with those objectives; - · reviews and oversees compensation and benefit plans; - recommends to the board of directors compensation for directors; and - annually reviews the Compensation Committee charter and the committee's performance.
+- evaluates compensation strategies; - · reviews and approves objectives relevant to executive officer compensation; - evaluates performance and determines the compensation of the Chief Executive Officer and other executive officers in accordance with those objectives; - reviews and oversees compensation and benefit plans; - · recommends to the board of directors compensation for directors; and - annually reviews the Compensation Committee charter and the committee's performance.

 The Compensation Committee is composed solely of members who satisfy the applicable independence requirements of the SEC and the NASDAQ Capital Market.
+The Compensation Committee has adopted a written charter that, among other things, specifies the scope of its rights and responsibilities.